betterscientificsoftware/bssw.io/Articles/Blog/SoftwareVariants.md

 For instance, runtime options that change with the chosen binary option need to be carefully documented for users/downstream developers - and complicate user experience in already tricky installations.
 Workflows have to be established when switching functionality downstream: do you change configuration of the upstream dependency and re-build/re-install?
 Do you find and use the new variant of the dependency that is packaged separately?
 Testing also gets more complicated: if you cannot create a single environment that enables and tests all functionality, you might need to recompile significant portions of the software stack to enable different tests.
-Even with sufficient automation, the this increases continuous integration time and deployment resources.
+Even with sufficient automation, this increases continuous integration time and can strain deployment resources.

 A few specific examples will help illustrate the challenges.